 Summer Holiday Exam Preparation Guide

 The summer holidays are a great opportunity for students to use their time effectively and get ahead of their peers who take a break from their studies.
-For students taking the Selective Test next year, this is a crucial period that can be used to hone their exam preparation strategy and ensure they are ready to tackle the big exam in May.
+For students taking the OC and Selective Test next year, this is a crucial period that can be used to hone their exam preparation strategy and ensure they are ready to tackle the big exam in May.
 Other students can use this chance to prepare for the year and take pressure off their studies when the term starts.

 Unfortunately, this period of time can be a great cause of concern for parents as students lack motivation and guidance from teachers.
 In response, we have created a list of steps on how you can help your child stay on track including building foundations through theory, repetitive practice via time drills and taking trial tests.